yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/comparison.md

   ------------------------------------------------------------------------------
   -- Basic demonstration of equaliy when the geom. properties of -- the two arrays are identical.
-  -- Shows that pairwise comparison uses ""IS NOT DISTINCT FROM" semantics and NOT -- the conventional NULL semantics used when scalars are compared. declare
+  -- Shows that pairwise comparison uses "IS NOT DISTINCT FROM" semantics and NOT -- the conventional NULL semantics used when scalars are compared. declare
     a constant int[] := '{10, null, 30}';